Dynamical Stability of Threshold Networks over Undirected Signed Graphs: Introduction

+In this article, we generalize the result of Goles and Ruz~\cite{goles2015} to signed graphs.
+To do so, for each signed graph $(G,w)$, we introduce the stability index $\s(G,w)$, which is defined similarly to $\alpha(G)$, but instead of considering the parameter $p(G)$, it considers a parameter $\rho(G,w)$, which is the minimum set of edges that must be removed from $G$ to obtain an \emph{antibalanced} graph.
+The property of being \emph{antibalanced} is a generalization of bipartite to signed graphs.
+Leveraging this stability index leads to two relevant and promising results for the study of signed threshold networks, analogous to those obtained in~\cite{goles2015}.

-To do so, we introduce the stability index which is a function of parameters characterizing the undirected graph $G$ such as its number of vertices, its number of edges, its number of positive (resp. negative) loops, and another one related to the anti-balance of $G$.
-Taking advantage of this stability index leads to two relevant and promising results for the domain.
-The first one states that, given a threshold network $\mathcal{T}$ defined over an undirected signed graph $G$ and a periodic update mode $\mu$, the negativity of the stability index of $G$ is a sufficient condition for the underlying dynamic system $\mathcal{T}_\mu$ to have only fixed points.
-The second result underlines that it is possible to construct threshold networks which have super-polynomial limit cycles.
+Furthermore, we extend the analysis of~\cite{goles2015} to the study of periodic updating schemes: we show that given a threshold network $\mathcal{T}$ defined on an undirected signed graph $(G,w)$ and a periodic update mode $\mu$, the negativity of the stability index of $(G,w)$ is a sufficient condition for the underlying dynamic system, to have only fixed points.